kdewey13/CIS4914-Minimum_Commute_FPLI/README.md

 the function will be run.
 Inside this file, place only the following text: `distance_key = "<place_your_key_here>"` where <place_your_key_here> is replaced with your Google Distance Matrix API product key.
 Leave the quotation marks around the key.
-Once this file is in place, the api_key parameter can be set by importing the config file `import config.py as config` (do in the line after importing the minimim_commute_calculator module).
+Once this file is in place, the api_key parameter can be set by importing the config file `import config` (do in the line after importing the minimim_commute_calculator module).
 Then in the function input parameter list write: api_key=config.distance_key.

 ### Input Variables for minimum_commute_calculator.commute_calculator()